Hpmason/mcbot-rs/README.md

 5. Add this as an environment variable under the name `MC_BOT_TOK`
 6. Under `OAuth2` create an OAuth url with the scope of `bot` and the permission to send messages
     - In order to add the bot to your disord server, open this link and discord will walk you through adding the bot

-### Instalation
-You can run the bot 3 ways:
-- Install via `cargo install --git https://github.com/Hpmason/mcbot-rs` and then run with `mcbot-rs` command
-- Download release executable
-- Build from source
-  - git clone this repo
-  - run `cargo run` or build then run with `cargo build`

 # Contributing
  I'm always open to pull requests and suggestions